1989 Phoenix Cardinals season

-The 1989 Phoenix Cardinals season was the franchise’s 70th year with the National Football League (NFL) and the second season in Phoenix.
-With five games to go in the season, fourth-year coach Gene Stallings announced he would resign at the end of the season.
-Instead, general manager Larry Wilson ordered Stallings to leave immediately and named running backs coach Hank Kuhlmann as interim coach for the rest of the season.
-The Cardinals were 5–5 through ten games but would finish the season on a six-game losing streak, which would knock them out of the playoffs.
+The 1989 Phoenix Cardinals season was the franchise's 70th year with the National Football League (NFL) and the second season in Phoenix.
+With five games to go in the season, fourth-year coach Gene Stallings announced that he would resign at the end of the season.
+Instead, general manager Larry Wilson ordered Stallings to leave immediately, and named running backs coach Hank Kuhlmann as interim coach for the rest of the season.
+The Cardinals were 5–5 through ten games, but finished the season on a six-game losing streak, which knocked them out of the playoffs.